FAQ MILANO CORTINA 2026 OLYMPICS

 From Switzerland, Livigno can be reached via the Munt la Schera tunnel.
 At this link the timetables and rates will be visible, as soon as they are confirmed : https://www.livigno.eu/en/tunnel-munt-la-schera-landing

-Nationwide, from November 15 to April 15, it is mandatory to fit winter tires or snow chains must be on board (the so-called "snow socks" are considered equivalent to chains).
+Nationwide, from November 15 to April 15, it is mandatory to fit winter tires or chains must be on board (the so-called "snow socks" are considered equivalent to chains).

 Each Italian province regulates this ordinance autonomously, and in Livigno, on the S.S.301 at the Foscagno Pass, winter tires or chains on board are mandatory from October 15 to April 30 (again, "snow socks" are considered equivalent to chains).